 When I was rebuilding, I kept waiting for some big moment — like a switch would flip and I’d suddenly be in good credit territory.
 It doesn’t work like that.

 It’s boring.
-It’s slow.
-You make a purchase, you pay it off, you check your score, nothing happened.
+It’s also slow.
+You make a purchase, pay it off, check your score, and nothing seems to happen.
 Then one day you check and you’re at 700.
-Then 720.
-Then you’re filling out a lease application and nobody looks at you sideways.
+A few months later, it’s 720.
+Before long, you’re filling out a lease application and nobody looks at you sideways.

 The timeline isn’t the point.
 The habits are the point.
 And the habits — once they click — are easier to keep than you think.